dilanx/support.dilanxd.com/docs/paper/feedback.md

 pagination_next: paper/getting-started-with-plans
 ---

-# Leaving feedback for Paper
+# Leaving feedback about Paper

 Have any cool ideas or features you'd like to see?
 Let us know!